A few small changes can be literally life-changing! Here are 10 simple, easy, and useful ways to protect the environment in our everyday lives!

 Many fashion brands and fabric production companies have, accordingly, developed and created more sustainable fabrics as a response, such as fabrics manufactured from environmentally friendly materials including coffee cloth, hemp, linen, and lyocell.

 Fruits and vegetables are often transported long distances to reach the most convenient market or supermarket.
 This means that these vegetables have been harvested perhaps days, or weeks in advance, possibly treated with chemicals to prevent them from going bad during transport.

 Organic foods (cultivated naturally, and without the use of chemical pesticides) have recently gained popularity among consumers .
 You can use organic food recommendations or ask the vendor if the food was grown organically.
-Some food certification labels to look out for are: USDA Organic, Demeter Biodynamic, Certified Humane, Animal Welfare Approved, Fair Trade Certified, etc. Note that these labels are not all strictly related to the environment.
+Some food certification labels to look out for are USDA Organic, Demeter Biodynamic, Certified Humane, Animal Welfare Approved, and Fair Trade Certified.
+Note that these labels are not all strictly related to the environment.

 5. Clean Your Water

 There’s a 10% chance that your drinking water contains contaminants or foreign substances that shouldn’t be there.
 However, you can ensure that you get clean water by installing a faucet filter or investing in a UV treatment system for your home.
-UV filters kill up to 99.9% of viruses and bacteria, and remove toxic substances and heavy metals that may be present in water.
+UV filters kill up to 99.9% of viruses and bacteria, as well as remove toxic substances and heavy metals that may be present in water.